lbechberger/MLinPractice/Documentation.md

 ## Introduction

-This document contains the documentation for our project, which aims to classify tweets as viral/non-viral based on multiple features derived from
+This file contains the documentation for our project, which aims to classify tweets as viral/non-viral based on multiple features derived from

 - the metadata of the tweet and
 - the natural language features of the tweet.